-Wacom tablets are perfect tools when doing any type of photo editing or graphic design.
-Since they make use of stylus input, they provide an intuitive and comfortable means of editing digital visual content.
-Three basic models are available and the differences are explained by Gunther Swart in this video.
+Wacom tablets are the perfect tools for doing any type of photo editing or graphic design.
+Since they make use of stylus pen input, they provide an intuitive and comfortable means of editing digital visual content.
+In the video below, Gunther explains the three basic models and their differences.

-The Wacom Intuos Pro has all the pen and touch features but measures a higher 2048 levels of pressure and thus is more accurate when using pressure sensitive tools in photo editing software.
+The Wacom Intuos Pro has all the pen and touch features but measures a higher (2048) level of pressure and is thus more accurate when using pressure sensitive tools in photo editing software.
 It also features an array of shortcut buttons on the side, all programmable to suit your specific photo editing style.